Where and how is tequila made?

-Guadalajara is Mexico’s second largest city and the capital of the state of Jalisco – tequila-making region.
-We didn’t have much time here, but even so we had to take a day trip outside the city to see how and where Jalisco’s most famous drink is made.
+Guadalajara is Mexico’s second-largest city and the capital of the state of Jalisco – a tequila-making region.
+We didn’t have much time here, but even so, we had to take a day trip outside the city to see how and where Jalisco’s most famous drink is made.
 We booked a tour through our hotel and off we were to an agave farm in the hills outside of Guadalajara.

 Our first stop on the tour was Las Tres Mujeres (Three Women), a distillery that makes organic tequila.
 According to our guide, organic tequila will not give you a hangover.
 Let’s find out…

 When the blue agave plant is ripe, the jimador (the harvester) cuts off the leaves with a tool called a coa.
 The core of the plant that’s left is called the piña (pineapple), which is the part used to make tequila.
 The entire harvesting process is called the Jima.

 From Tres Mujeres, we headed over to La Cofradia to continue our tastings.